hwoolford/nosql-social-network-api/README.md

 To initialize the social network web API, type "npm run start" in the command line.
 Use a program like Insomnia to test your routes.

-The images below show sample routes for users in Insomnia:
+The images below show sample routes for users in Insomnia (see the video walkthrough to view all routes):

 - Sample post route for creating a new user: